aesaertthomas/aesaertthomas/README.md

 About Me:<br>
   - AI Enthusiast: Exploring machine learning and AI applications, with a hands-on approach to building smarter systems.<br>
   - Aviation Lover: From rockets to RC planes, I enjoy projects that combine engineering and flight.<br>
-  - Tech Tinkerer: Repurposing old tech for innovative projects, like adapting RC components for new use cases.<br>- Full-Stack Learner: Experimenting with small websites and hosting environments using Termux.<br><br>Tech Interests:<br>- Languages: Python, Java, C#, MySQL, PHP<br>-
+  - Tech Tinkerer: Repurposing old tech for innovative projects, like adapting RC components for new use cases.<br>- Full-Stack Learner: Experimenting with small websites and hosting environments using Termux.<br><br>Tech Interests:<br>- Languages: Python, Java, C#, MySQL, PHP<br>

 Focus Areas:<br>
   - Data filtering and visualization<br>